Affiliate links on Android Authority may earn us a commission. Learn more.

 Russia isn’t the most popular place in the world right now.
 However, plenty of people want to learn the language anyway.
-Over 140 million people speak the language.
-That makes it one of the most popular in the world.
+Over 140 million people speak the language so it’s probably worth learning for travelers or people planning long trips to Russia.
 Additionally, it’s the largest native language in Europe.
 Its popularity made it a good target for language learning apps.
 Thus, there are plenty of Russian learning apps available.
 Those looking to learn came to the right place.
 Here are the best Russian learning apps for Android!

 Price: Free / Up to $3.00

 Cyrillic is a simple Russian app.
 Think of it as an ABC book for the Russian language.
 It teaches reading and writing in Russian.
 Additionally, the app contains quizzes, lessons, history fun facts, and flashcards for easier learning.
 This one probably isn’t great as a primary study source.
 However, this paired with something like Busuu, Duolingo, Memrise, or Rosetta Stone would make a decent one-two punch for beginners.
 Intermediates and experts probably already know this stuff.
 Thus, this one is just for beginners.

 Drops: Learn Russian